open-cluster-management-io/community/docs/template_README.md

-# repo_name
+# Replace with <repo_name>

 [![License](https://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 ## What is repo_name?

-The repo_name is ...
+Example header: What is the `multicloud-operators-subscription` repository?

+Example description: With <repo_name>, you can....

 Go to the [Contributing guide](CONTRIBUTING.md) to learn how to get involved.

 ## Getting started

 - Steps for development:

+  - Be sure every step is a task the user needs to take.
+  - You can also give the user the results or summary after the step.
+But results/summaries are not numbered as steps.
+  - Keep tasks goal oriented.
+  - Sub steps are tabbed in under the main step.

 - Steps for deployment: